Harness Kit

 Does this only work with Claude Code?

 The install system targets Claude Code's plugin marketplace.
-But SKILL.md files follow the Agent Skills open standard — a cross-platform spec for skill portability.
+But SKILL.md files follow the Agent Skills format, a proposed cross-platform spec for skill portability currently in development.
 VS Code Copilot reads CLAUDE.md natively via chat.useClaudeMdFile.
 See the Cross-Harness setup guide for Cursor, Windsurf, and others.

 How many skills can I install?